Sure, job stress may be high in some businesses, but the workplace itself isn’t going to hurt you, right?

 - Repetitive stress.
 Due to the repetitive nature of office tasks, many office workers sustain repetitive trauma injuries, in which the frequent use of the same muscle motions inflames nerves and muscles, causing great pain.
 Hours spent typing at computer workstations can strain parts of the upper body, hands, wrists, and arms.
 One recent study found signs of repetitive strain injuries in two-thirds of office workers, with carpal tunnel injuries being the most disabling.

 - Toxic buildings.
 The closed circulation systems in most office buildings can continuously expose workers to volatile organic compounds and microorganisms in the air.
 Over time, this can lead to acute poisoning or chronic illness-a pattern often termed “sick building syndrome.”
+In addition, stagnant water in an air conditioner or water heater set at low temperatures can cause harmful bacteria to fester.
 Two forms of occupational illness for office workers deserve special mention here.
-Legionella bacteria in ventilation systems cause Legionnaires’ disease, a potentially fatal pneumonia; in less severe cases, this infection is called Pontiac fever and Lochgoilhead fever.
+Legionella bacteria can cause Legionnaires’ disease, a potentially fatal pneumonia; in less severe cases, this infection is called Pontiac fever and Lochgoilhead fever.
 Mycosis is an infection caused by fungi or mold; the moist environments of air ducts in office building can harbor many varieties of mold, which can trigger allergies, asthma, or organic poisoning.